Danaher History, Family Crest & Coats of Arms

 In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Danaher has appeared Denny, Denney, Dennie, Denie, Denye, Deanney, Deannie and many more.

-Another 69 words (5 lines of text) are included under the topic Early Danaher Notables in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) are included under the topic Early Danaher Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Danaher family moved to Ireland, but this topic is not covered in this excerpt.
-Another 45 words(3 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Danaher Settlers in Australia in the 19th Century